Liechtenstein: Principality of Liechtenstein

 On 23 January 1719, after the lands had been purchased, Charles VI, Holy Roman Emperor, decreed that Vaduz and Schellenberg were united and elevated the newly formed territory to the dignity of Reichsfürstentum (imperial principality) with the name "Liechtenstein" in honour of "[his] true servant, Anton Florian of Liechtenstein".
 On this date, Liechtenstein became a mostly-sovereign immediate member state of the Holy Roman Empire.

 By the early 19th century, as a result of the Napoleonic Wars in Europe, the Holy Roman Empire came under the effective control of France, following the crushing defeat at Austerlitz by Napoleon in 1805.
 In 1806, Emperor Francis II abdicated and dissolved the Holy Roman Empire, ending more than 960 years of feudal government.
 Napoleon reorganized much of the Empire into the Confederation of the Rhine.
 This political restructuring had broad consequences for Liechtenstein: the historical imperial, legal, and political institutions had been dissolved.
 The state ceased to owe an obligation to any feudal lord beyond its borders.

 Due to these events, the prince of Liechtenstein ceased to owe an obligation to any suzerain.
 From 25 July 1806, when the Confederation of the Rhine was founded, the Prince of Liechtenstein was a member, in fact a vassal, of its hegemon, styled protector, the French Emperor Napoleon I, until the dissolution of the confederation on 19 October 1813.
 Soon afterward, Liechtenstein joined the German Confederation (20 June 1815 – 23 August 1866), which was presided over by the Emperor of Austria.

 In 1818, Prince Johann I granted the territory a limited constitution.
 In that same year Prince Aloys became the first member of the House of Liechtenstein to set foot in the principality that bore their name.
 The next visit would not occur until 1842.

+In 1862, a new constitution was adopted.

 Upon the dissolution of the German Confederation in 1866, Liechtenstein became fully independent.

 The Liechtenstein Army was abolished for financial reasons in February 1868.

 Other developments during the 19th century included the following: